 As the adage goes, there are no guarantees when it comes to the matters of the heart.
 Especially when they involve a fictional character with good looks and a complex backstory.
 That said, the cosmos can point to a connection that might last well past the end credits.
 In the sea of male K-drama characters played by popular actors, here’s a look at whom you should date, the zodiac edition.

 Besides establishing an appetite for jajangmyeon and finger hearts, the Hallyu wave has given the world a set of the most boyfriend-material characters to swoon over.
-We’re talking about charming small town chiefs who’d painstakingly restore a damaged shoe for a special someone and hotshot CEOs who’d buy out entire amusement parks just for a date.
+We’re talking about charming small-town chiefs who’d painstakingly restore a damaged shoe for a special someone and hotshot CEOs who’d buy out entire amusement parks just for a date.
 These walking green-flag leads have raised the bar for dating for an entire generation of viewers.
-Naturally, they’ve inspired fan fictions and dominated the day dreams of many.
+Naturally, they’ve inspired fan fictions and dominated the daydreams of many.

-That said, each comes with their own set of characteristics – best suited to some over others.
+That said, each comes with its own set of characteristics – best suited to some over others.
 And while we’re on this fantastical train of imagining a future with them, we can’t help but wonder which are the best suited for a happily ever after.
 A great bet?
 Taking cues from the stars.
 Considering our astrological signs point to our most dominant traits, they could help us point to the perfect match.
 Here’s a look at a few male K-drama characters – played by popular actors – who are best suited to your zodiac sign.

 Check out our complete list of K-dramas to watch!